brycewray/hugo-site/content/posts/2022/06/accessibility-argument-tabs-spaces.md

 ```

-As for making sure my existing code samples then still looked as I desired (for me, that's two spaces per indent, as you saw in that `indent_size` setting above), I adjusted the site's styling to add `tab-size` settings for the **display** of code samples:
+As for making sure my existing code samples then still looked as I desired (for me, that's two spaces per indent, as you saw in that `indent_size` setting above), I adjusted the site's styling to add a `tab-size` setting for the **display** of code samples:

 ```css
 	code[class*="language-"],